linux-kdevops/kdevops-history/docs/kdevops-configuration.md

 # Configuring kdevops

-kdevops provides support for vagrant, terraform, bare metal, and optionally helps you install and configure libvirt, as well as let you choose which git tree for Linux to compile, install and boot into, along with which git tag or commit ID use, and apply any extra patches you might have.
+kdevops provides support for vagrant, Terraform, bare metal, and optionally helps you install and configure libvirt, as well as let you choose which git tree for Linux to compile, install and boot into, along with which git tag or commit ID use, and apply any extra patches you might have.
 The last step of